North Island Main Trunk: Signals and track

+A 1926 article by "Backblocks" described conditions for staff at these stations where four workers lived in isolated areas, and their efforts to get special trains for transport to special events.

 In 1913, the maximum speed limit on the NIMT was raised to 45 mph, reducing the journey time by 1 hour 25 minutes Auckland-Wellington or to 17 hours and between 30 and 45 minutes.
 Under Thomas Ronayne, the New Zealand Railways Department general manager from 1895 to 1913, the section south to Parnell was duplicated and improvements made to the worst gradients and tight curves between Auckland and Mercer.
 Under his successor E. H. Hiley the second Parnell Tunnel with two tracks and an easier gradient was completed in 1915–1916.
 On the Kakariki bank between Halcombe and Marton a deviation reduced the 1 in 53 grade to 1 in 70 in 1915.
 Similar work was done to ease the gradient to Greatford, on the other side of the Rangitīkei River, in 1939.
 A 1914 Act authorised spending on the Westfield Deviation, new stations at Auckland and Wellington, track doubling (Penrose-Papakura, Ohinewai-Huntly, Horotiu-Frankton, Newmarket-New Lynn), and grade easements from Penrose to Te Kuiti, but the war delayed most of these works for over a decade.

 In 1927, automatic colour-light signalling was installed from Otahuhu to Mercer.
 In 1930 the signalling was extended 34 mi 72 ch to Frankton and the 6 mi 55 ch from there to Horotiu was doubled.
 The 3 mi 54 ch north to Ngāruawāhia was doubled from 5 December 1937, followed by 9 mi 12 ch Ngāruawāhia to Huntly on 4 December 1938 and Huntly to Ohinewai and Papakura to Paerata in December 1939.
 By then, wartime shortages delayed further double-tracking.
 Pokeno to Mercer was doubled from 11 November 1951, Pukekohe to Pokeno 21 November 1954, Mercer to Amokura 1 July 1956 and Ohinewai to Te Kauwhata 14 December 1958.
 The 13 km between Amokura and Te Kauwhata remain single track, as does Ngāruawāhia bridge.
 Doubling of the section south of Amokura is being investigated in a business case from July 2021.